PR1YANKPAT3L/proxyServer/README.md

 Building
 =========
 1. Build https://github.com/lucastan/libjava
+2. Make sure current directory is proxyServer
-2. Put libjava-xxx.jar into the proxyServer/lib dir (create it if necessary)
+3. Put libjava-xxx.jar you built in step 1 into the proxyServer/lib dir (create it if necessary)
-3. Do `git submodule init` and `git submodule update` in proxyServer dir.
+4. Do `git submodule init` and `git submodule update`.
-3. Do `ant` in proxyServer dir.
+5. Do `ant`.

 Usage
 =========
 Command: `java -jar dist-1.0.0/proxy-1.0.0-all.jar [options]`

 <pre>
 options:
 -t : Number of threads.
 Default is 3